yfaway/openhab-rules/README.md

 ## Music / Voice Alerts
 * A single Player and Volume control for the selected chromecast and music stream.
 Switching the chromecast or stream automaticaly play/re-cast the right music.
 Can select a single chrome cast or multiple.
 * Pause Chromecast music when system is armed away.
-* Automatically play classical music in the specified morning hour range.
+* Automatically read out weather info (TTS), and then play classical music in the specified morning hour range.
 The two owners have different leaving schedules so the music is played up to 2 times during that hour range.
 Music is paused when the front door or garage door is open (implies owner leaving the house).
+* Play music when a washroom fan is turned on, and pause when it is off.
 * Tell kids to go to bed at 8:30 and 8:45; on the second notice, turn off the first floor lights as well.

 ## Presence